• Content Library

 She goes, “I cannot wait to do this movie with you.
 Your inspiration, your attitude, everything about it is completely changed.”

 That really grabbed my heart.
 I was like, wow, this business is so crazy sometimes.
-You just, kind of, look at it and see how far you’ve come and how many people you’ve met and worked with.
-To hear those couple sentences really made my year.
-It made me realize that I am growing, that I am changing, and that I am being a better leader and a better cinematographer, and a better inspiration to film makers all over the world.
+You just look at it and see how far you’ve come and how many people you’ve met and worked with.
+To hear that really made my year.
+It made me realize that I am growing and I am changing.
+I am being a better leader and a better cinematographer, and a better inspiration to filmmakers all over the world.

 That’s why I am writing this article about being stuck.
-It’s also why I started the Hurlbut Academy because, like with that camera team on the Wiz, I want to give filmmakers the education and hopefully the inspiration so that they can have the confidence to push themselves and propel our industry even further forward!
+It’s also why I started Filmmakers Academy.
+Like with that camera team on the Wiz, I want to give filmmakers the education and hopefully the inspiration.
+That way, they can have the confidence to push themselves and propel our industry even further forward!

 So many of you have helped this transformation for me.
 I cannot thank you enough for helping me be a better leader, a better mentor, and a better filmmaker.

-Get the hell out of your comfort zone, get out of bed excited for the day and then get in touch and let me know how you did and what you’re going to attempt next.
+Get the hell out of your comfort zone, get out of bed excited for the day.
+Then, get in touch and let me know how you did and what you’re going to attempt next.
 Don’t ever feel stuck!

 Peace,